-You can also submit your income tax withholding request online.
-Register for online services
+You can submit your income tax withholding request using UI Online or by calling the TeleClaim Center.

 If, at any time, you change your mind and would like to have tax withholding started or stopped on your claim, you will be allowed to change your election.
 However, changes will not apply to any benefit payments made prior to the effective date of the change.
 In addition, taxes already withheld from your claim cannot be refunded to you by DUA.

 If you do not wish to have taxes withheld from your UI benefit payments, you do not need to do anything.
 DUA will not withhold income taxes from your unemployment benefit check unless you specifically request it.